 The longstanding battle over the passage of the reform proposals came to an interim cease-fire as the Liberty Korea Party retracted its earlier decision to stage a filibuster on pending bills at the parliament.

 “We will consider withdrawing our decision to stage a filibuster after the party meeting,” Shim said to reporters after the meeting with his fellow party leaders.

-The Liberty Korea Party had consistently refused to recant its filibuster despite repeated calls from the ruling Democratic Party and other minor parties.
+The Liberty Korea Party had consistently refused to recant its filibuster despite repeated calls from the ruling Democratic Party of Korea and other minor parties.